muammar/mkchromecast/README.md

 mkchromecast
 ============

-This is a tiny program to cast your **Mac OSX** audio to your chromecast.
+This is a tiny program to cast your **Mac OS X** audio to your chromecast.
 It is written in Python, and it streams using node.js for the moments.
 For linux you have a program called [pulseaudio-dlna](https://github.com/masmu/pulseaudio-dlna) that does this